Solo travel in Australia is a dream on many peoples bucket lists and well, it is not hard to see why,

 Whether you are planning a 3-week solo trip, a couple of months travelling or even a whole year on a Working Holiday Visa, Australia is a world class location to do all three in.
-I don’t even know where to start luring you in with adventures i’ve been on here – I’ve had so many incredible ones.
-I even got to show the WMGT crew some of my favourite spots of Australia early this year.
+I don’t even know where to start luring you in with adventures I’ve been on here; I’ve had so many incredible ones.
+I even got to show the Global Travellers crew some of my favourite spots in Australia early this year.
 Check out our adventures here.

 It’s in Australia that you’ll be able to sail the beautiful Whitsunday Islands, snorkel or scuba dive on the Great Barrier Reef, explore Fraser Island, Skydive, hang out in Sydney or Melbourne and of course visit the ultimate surf town of Byron Bay… and you can do it all solo!